css-doodle/cli/README.md

 npm install -g @css-doodle/cli
 ```

-After installation, you can use the `css-doodle` or `cssd` command in the terminal.
+After installation, you can use command `css-doodle` or `cssd` in the terminal.

 ## Usage